 We strongly recommend that all members of the family wear a face mask when walking around Kathmandu and Patan.
 Not doing so is likely to result in sore throats, headaches and persistent coughs.

-Almost invariably the first questions a prospective family travelling to Nepal asks is “Is the food safe and what will my children eat?”
+Almost invariably the first question a prospective family traveling to Nepal asks is “Is the food safe and what will my children eat?”

 Food safety standards are not what they are in the west and the truth is that if you don’t pay particular attention to what your children eat then there’s a pretty good chance that they will get sick.
 The first rule is don’t drink the tap water.
 Although you can buy bottled water in most places we would suggest avoiding doing this.

 There’s no real system of waste disposal or recycling in Nepal and most discarded mineral water bottles end up being thrown in a stream or river.
 Much better and just as safe is to invest in a water purification system such as the excellent LifeStraw system Get a straw and bottle for each member of the family.

 When it comes to food it’s wise to eat in busier places where turn-over of food is higher, but even then always check how clean a kitchen and chef looks before sitting down.
 If possible stick to a largely vegetarian diet which is considered safer.
 Food poisoning is more likely in the hotter April-June period when food goes off quicker.
 At altitude, where the weather is always cooler, then risks are lower.

 What your children will actually eat is much easier to question to answer.
 In Kathmandu, Pokhara and other big tourist towns, the answer is simple.
 They can eat pretty much exactly what they’d eat at home.
 While we wouldn’t really suggest travelling halfway across Asia to eat pasta, burgers, pizza and steak we also know that children are unlikely to want to eat dhal bhat for every meal and every day throughout your stay.